greenelab/deep-review/sections/02_intro.md

 * "Categorize" and "treat" sound a bit like PMI goals.
 Another way to think
 * about this would be: do we think that deep learning will make much of a
 * difference for the PMI?

+### General deep learning introduction

+*Definitions, specific architectures, etc.  We may want to clarify what we mean by "deep" learning when most methods use few hidden layers.*